KodeByWrath/NoMoreEdge/README.md

 ## Privacy

-NoMoreEdge does not store or send user urls and search queries.
-Queries are modfied in realtime and never stored .
+NoMoreEdge does not store or send user URLs and search queries.
+Queries are modfied in real time and never stored .

 File may get flagged by Antivirus.
 You are free do Download/Check/Compile code yourself.
 [Virustotal](https://www.virustotal.com/gui/file/8b3c3b2eae6b034570e76e87cb32e036eaa24b31e106ab9db66513840e69c091?nocache=1)